-The Greeks understood that a person cannot achieve a full potential without developing both to the highest possible extent.
+The Greeks understood that a person cannot achieve full potential without developing both to the highest possible extent.

 When I sit and work in front of a computer screen I typically take short breaks to stretch or even do some shadow boxing every now and then which helps to relax my muscles and pump some more oxygen into my brain.

-"”We are what we repeatedly do.
+"We are what we repeatedly do.
 Excellence is not an act, but a habit"

 It will improve not only your physical performance but also make you think more clearly.
-Just one decision to eliminate sugar (sucrose) from your diet will reduce not only a volume of fat in your body but also a lack of focus and mental symptoms called a "foggy brain".
+Just one decision to eliminate sugar (sucrose) from your diet will reduce not only the volume of fat in your body but also a lack of focus and mental symptoms called a "foggy brain".

-Continous training is as a must if you want to keep your gains and to build up your strength and stamina.
+Continuous training is a must if you want to keep your gains and build up your strength and stamina.
 If you skip a few weeks (or even a few days) of training it will show in your performance in the gym and outside of it.

-When you train hard and push through a tiredness and a pain on a regular basis and then you can see fruits of your work will be a great and rewarding moment in your life.
+When you train hard and push through the tiredness and pain on a regular basis and then you can see the fruits of your work will be a great and rewarding moment in your life.